Coryf65/Weather.Cli/README.md

 - Calls per minute: 60
 - 3 hour forecast: 5 days

-## Setup
+## Setup to run yourself

+1. Go to Open Weather and sign up for a free account

+2. Create an API key

-- Create a [User Secret](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows) with the following info...
+3. Create a [User Secret](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows) and add your key into the file.

 > NOTE: replace *"API_KEY"* with **your api key** from OpenWeather